bibinprathap/VeritasGraph/graphrag-ollama-config/README.md

 ![image](UI.png)

 ## Environment
-I'm using Ollama ( llama3.1) on Windows and  Ollama (nomic-text-embed) for text embeddings
+This setup uses Ollama (llama3.1) and Ollama (nomic-embed-text) for text embeddings.

-Please don't use WSL if you use LM studio for embeddings because it will have issues connecting to the services on Windows (LM studio)
+**Note**: This configuration has been updated to work with GraphRAG v0.3.6 for compatibility with the Gradio UI.

 ### IMPORTANT!
 Fix your model context length in Ollama